Jxiang2/workaxle-optaplanner/README.md

 1. Shift (Input)
 2. ShiftAssignment (Planning entity)
-3. EmployeeGroup (Planning entity variable)
-4. Employee (Input)
+3. Employee (Input)
-5. Schedule (Planning solution)
+4. Schedule (Planning solution)

 ### Input:

 1. employees: all employees in a specified group
-2. roles: all roles required to fulfill the shifts
-3. shifts: all shifts for scheduling
+2. shifts: all shifts for scheduling
-4. startDate: start date of the first shift
+3. startDate: start date of the first shift
-5. endDate: end date of the last shift
+4. endDate: end date of the last shift

 #### e.g.